 What to Look for

-If your child swallows a button battery, he or she may have the following symptoms:
+If your child swallows a button battery, the symptoms might look like a cold.

-If your child puts a button battery in his or her nose or ear, look for the following symptoms:
+If your child puts a button battery in their nose or ear, they may have:

 - Pain or swelling around the ears or nose

 - Fluid drainage or bleeding from the ears or nose

 What to Do

 If you think your child has swallowed or put a button battery in their nose or ear, go to the nearest emergency department (ED) right away.
 Every minute counts.
 For more information, call the National Battery Ingestion Hotline at 800-498-8666.

 - If your child is over 12 months old and you think they swallowed a button battery in the last 12 hours, you can give 2 teaspoons of honey before taking them to the ED.
 Repeat this up to 5 more times.
 Wait 10 minutes between each dose of honey.
 Stop, if your child vomits or cannot swallow.
 Do not delay going to the hospital to obtain honey.